SingleManTH/agiletoolkit.org/docs/overview/design.md

 In addition to Abstraction and Composability our search for simplicity extends to the code itself.
 You'll find that the codebase is lean, the syntax is elegant and expressive, and the faff level is kept to a minimum.
 We prefer intuitive conventions to elaborate configuration.
 And we always adopt the simplest practical approach, even if it's not the 'purest' or trendiest.
 For example:

 * Configuration settings are plain old PHP hashes, so if you want complex conditional configurations at runtime just pop in some code.
-* You won't need namespacing when you're working with the Toolkit core.
+* You won't need namespacing when you're working with the Toolkit Core.
 This has never caused any practical problems and we avoid tedium like this:

     <pre>
     namespace Acme\TaskBundle\Controller;